forward/capify-ec2/readme.md

 * Tag 'Project'

   Used with the `:project_tag` option in `config/ec2.yml` to limit Capify-EC2's functionality to a subset of your instances.
-This is a comma separated list of projects involving this machine
+This can also be a comma separated list of projects involving this machine.

 * Tag 'Roles'